“Define Anaerobic Digestion”, said a student to me recently.

-1. Anaerobic digestion is a collection of processes by which microorganisms break down biodegradable material in the absence of oxygen.
-The process is used for … via Anaerobic digestion – Wikipedia, the free encyclopedia
+1. Anaerobic digestion is defined as a collection of processes by which microorganisms break down biodegradable material in the absence of oxygen.
+The process is used for … via Wikipedia, the free encyclopedia

 2. Anaerobic Digestion.
-Anaerobic digestion is a biological process that produces a gas principally composed of methane (CH4) and carbon dioxide (CO 2) otherwise known … via Anaerobic Digestion – Waste to Energy & Biomass in California
+Anaerobic digestion is a biological process that produces a gas principally composed of methane (CH4) and carbon dioxide (CO2) otherwise known … I s how they define anaerobi cdigestion at Waste to Energy & Biomass in California

 3. What is Anaerobic Digestion?
 Anaerobic digestion is a series of biological processes in which microorganisms break down biodegradable material in the absence of oxygen. via American Biogas Council